-Every method has its pro’s with some drawbacks.
+Every method has its pros with some drawbacks.
 So, the best sharpening process for you actually depends on your own preference.
-Now, I’m gonna show you a few of the most common methods any of which can be yours.
+Now, I’m going to show you a few of the most common methods, any of which can be yours.

 Using an electric knife sharpener is an easy option to keep your knives sharp.
 It’s also the fastest way to get the job done.
 It takes less than 10 seconds to give you the sharpness that you may get after 10 minutes of using a whetstone.

 Most of the automatic sharpeners come with three grinding wheels.
-The first one is the coarsest one which is suitable for sharpening and other two wheels are used to hone and polish the edge.
+The first one is the coarsest one which is suitable for sharpening, and the other two wheels are used to hone and polish the edge.
 Anyway, the process is very easy.

 Moreover, this sharpening machine is a bit expensive.
 So, if there’s no issue in your budget, Chef’sChoice Electric Knife Sharpener can be another excellent addition to your kitchen.